-Because prime lens have only one focal length, the cost of the lens is generally cheaper than the zoom lens of similar focal length.
-This is due to small number of moving elements that are used to construct these lenses.
+Because the prime lens has only one focal length, the cost of the lens is generally cheaper than the zoom lens of similar focal length.
+This is due to a small number of moving elements that are used to construct these lenses.

 But not all prime lenses are cheaper than the zoom lenses.
 Especially super telephoto lenses of focal length 300mm and above cost several times more than their zoom counterparts.
 Note that the aperture of a super telephoto prime lens is generally impractical to achieve in the telephoto zoom lenses.

-There are no zoom lens that covers 600mm and 800mm focal length that are available in prime lenses.
+There is no zoom lens that covers 600mm and 800mm focal length that is available in prime lenses.